erayGz/ai-study-assistant-agent/README.md

 4. Select the correct tool based on the task.
 5. Return the final result to the user.

+The agent can select one of the following task types:

+- `summary`
+- `search`
+- `stats`

 ## Tools Used

 The system uses the following tools:

-- File Reader Tool
+- File Reader Tool – reads local `.txt` and `.md` files.
-- Text Cleaning Tool
+- Text Cleaning Tool – removes repeated spaces and prepares text for processing.
-- Search Tool
+- Search Tool – finds sentences related to the user's query.
-- Summarisation Tool
+- Summarisation Tool – generates a short extractive summary.
-- Statistics Tool
+- Statistics Tool – calculates word count, sentence count, and character count.

 ## Project Structure